riordan/Logseq/pages/obsidian/Engineering Systems.md

 				- overlap with piano, [[blueconic]], wunderkind, [[Mather]]
 			- Salesforce Service portal: Definition of a unique person
 				- Manage subscriptions, support faq
-	- The Inquirer's data  (at a high level): Split users into cohorts, deliver them the relevant experiences, and have access to the data of those users.
+	- The Inquirer's data #needs (at a high level): Split users into cohorts, deliver them the relevant experiences, and have access to the data of those users.
 		- Challenges:
 			- Lots of web data collection
 				- Many trackers on our site for lots of vendors
 					- we don't control a lot of them
 					- would want to reshape them and send parallel tags
 						- Google serverside ad tag manager
 				- Had been part of First Party Data efforts initially
-			- lots of the folks involved have left (adsales lead, ) -
+					- lots of the folks involved have left (adsales lead, )
 			- Integration of Experimentation and data.
 Our tool sucks for usability so it doesn't get used.
 			- Lots of privacy requests, Need to delete from transactional data systems, but can't
 			- Lots of data, going to lots of places, without much thought, leading to lots of risk of governance
 			  Informatica:
 - Integration between print publication (DSI) and Salesforce is done by Informatica
 - Pulls data from Salesforce -> BQ
 - Informatica will continue to be used to sync DSI -> Salesforce.
 DSI will continue to be operational.